many-to-one/StudyYou-React-Native/README.md

 # ENG
-In this mobile app, you can add your events, where you can write the time of your work, and get a result of your working time.
+In this mobile app, you can add your events, where you can write the time of your work(event), and get a result of your working time.

 You can use a Calendar and appoint from the list of users